• Skip to primary navigation

 Younger children can get involved by helping to measure out the spices.
 They’ll also enjoy adding their own toppers to their meal.

-My White Chilli Chicken Pairs Perfectly With…
+My Slow Cooker White Chilli Pairs Perfectly With…

 Fluffy white rice or soft flour tortilla’s; we like the Old El Paso boats, they are easier for younger kids to manage than a flat tortilla folded up.
 This chilli chicken is also great loaded up with grated cheddar, jalapeños (for the adults), chopped coriander and lightly salted tortilla chips.